Harvard-ATG/canvas_course_info/README.md

 inserting editable, custom, rich content such as blocks of generated HTML is a bit more involved.

 To do this you need to use/implement the oEmbed protocol.
-At its core, your launch app must send canvas three values (implemented as inputs in this app):
+At its core, your launch app must send Canvas three values (implemented as inputs in this app):

 ```
 the return_type (which will be oembed)